JordanRutyna/active-directory-home-lab/README.md

 - Group Policy Object (GPO) creation, linking, and precedence management
 - GPO troubleshooting using `gpupdate /force` and `gpresult /r`
 - Windows 10 Pro domain join and client configuration
-- Helpdesk workflows — account lockout, password reset, new user onboarding
+- Helpdesk workflows: account lockout, password reset, new user onboarding
+- PowerShell scripting for AD automation, auditing, and system health reporting
 - Network adapter configuration and static IP assignment
 - Virtual machine provisioning and network isolation (VirtualBox)
-- IT security fundamentals — least privilege, password policy, account lockout
+- IT security fundamentals: least privilege, password policy, account lockout, RBAC

 ---

-## Certifications & context
+## Certifications and context

 This lab was built to complement preparation for IT support roles and supports skills covered in:
 - **CompTIA Security+** (SY0-701) — earned May 2025